chickendinosaur/yeoman-generator-js-package/README.md

-Scaffolding generator for JavaScript modules.
+Scaffolding generators for the nodejs environment.

 ---